Rajpratik71/linux-manPages/od.md

        od --traditional [OPTION]...
 [FILE] [[+]OFFSET[.][b] [+][LABEL][.][b]]

 DESCRIPTION
        Write an unambiguous representation, octal bytes by default, of FILE to standard output.
 With more than one FILE argument, concatenate them in the listed order to form the input.

        With no FILE, or when FILE is -, read standard input.

        If first and second call formats both apply, the second format is assumed if the last operand begins with + or (if there are 2 operands) a digit.
 An OFFSET operand means -j OFFSET.
-LABEL  is  the pseudo-address at first byte printed, incremented when  dump  is  pro‐ gressing.
-For OFFSET and LABEL, a 0x or 0X prefix indicates hexadeci‐ mal; suffixes may be . for octal and b for multiply by 512.
+LABEL is the pseudo-address at first byte printed, incremented when dump is progressing.
+For OFFSET and LABEL, a 0x or 0X prefix indicates hexadecimal; suffixes may be . for octal and b for  multiply by 512.

        Mandatory arguments to long options are mandatory for short options too.

        -A, --address-radix=RADIX
               output format for file offsets; RADIX is one of [doxn], for Decimal, Octal, Hex or None

        --endian={big|little}
               swap input bytes according the specified order